Château de Neuilly: 18th century

 At the Château de Neuilly, as at his Château des Ormes between Touraine and Poitou, the Comte d’Argenson hosted the philosophers Diderot, Voltaire, and Rousseau.
 In 1757, at the request of his rival Madame de Pompadour, he was disgraced and exiled to his estate at Les Ormes.
 He returned to Paris only in 1764, where he died shortly afterwards.
 He bequeathed the château to his friend Louis XV, who declined the gift.

-His son and heir, the marquis Marc-René de Voyer de Paulmy d'Argenson|Marc-René de Voyer d’Argenson, Marquis de Voyer, sold the Neuilly estate for francs to the financier Radix de Sainte-Foy.
+His son and heir, the marquis Marc-René de Voyer de Paulmy d'Argenson, sold the Neuilly estate for francs to the financier Radix de Sainte-Foy.
 At the beginning of 1792, Radix resold it for francs to Madame de Montesson (1738–1806), the former morganatic wife of the Duke of Orléans, Louis-Philippe “le Gros”.